jae1911/sitecontent/content/wiki/documentation/fido2.md

 - PayPal - As 2FA, could not test, nonworking implementation; passkeys supported but only with Android or iOS builtin
 - Hetzner - As 2FA, only supports Yubikey TOTP

+## Setting up SSH with a FIDO key

+### Windows 11

+Windows 11 ships with outdated software which means before all, you will need to install [the latest version of Win32-OpenSSH](https://github.com/PowerShell/Win32-OpenSSH/releases/latest) which supports FIDO2 flows.

+The rest is pretty easy:

+- Generating the key: `ssh-keygen -t ed25519-sk -O resident` and should output your new public key to `~/.ssh/id_ed25519_sk.pub`

+Now trying to SSH into something should bring up a window asking you to touch your key to confirm the action.